esabermousa/face_embeddings/README.md

 4. **GET /api/face-image/stats/**: Retrieves statistics about how many images were processed, including the count of images with each encoding status.

+5. **GET /api/face-image/avg-encodings/**: Retrieves AVG about face encodings for all previously calculated images.

-Here is a [link](https://drive.google.com/file/d/1CCk3a7OU5Re_hB08gpJMWp5qpB2L2Rnk/view?usp=sharing) for postman collection with its environment For APIs.
+Here is a [link](https://drive.google.com/file/d/1O0lpLuYXUDd8dScqejQb69fKTpkaI7mF/view?usp=sharing) for postman collection with its environment For APIs.

 ## Getting Started